judah4/judah4.github.io/_posts/2018-09-22-getting-started-with-gamedev.md

 ### Video Tutorials

-Brakeys has a great [learning unity tutorial](https://youtu.be/IlKaB1etrik) and other goodies on his channel found [here](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA).
+Brackeys has a great [learning unity tutorial](https://youtu.be/IlKaB1etrik) and other goodies on his channel found [here](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA).
-Once you have the basics, he has an [rpg tutorial](https://youtu.be/nu5nyrB9U_o) ran in parallel with [Sebastian Lague](https://www.youtube.com/channel/UCmtyQOKKmrMVaKuRXz02jbQ) making [3d assets](https://youtu.be/NGn_gSfYwVw).
+Once you have the basics, he has an [rpg tutorial](https://youtu.be/nu5nyrB9U_o) in parallel with [Sebastian Lague](https://www.youtube.com/channel/UCmtyQOKKmrMVaKuRXz02jbQ) making [3d assets](https://youtu.be/NGn_gSfYwVw).

 ### More Resources